Question: How Can I Clone OS from HDD to SSD

 HDD has dominated computer hardware over the decades.
-But this situation is being broken by the increasing popularity of SSD (Solid State Drive).
 Given the excellent performance of SSDs, shifts from an HDD to an SSD surge.
-Many users are attempting to switch from the HDD to an SSD, expecting enhanced computer performance.
+Many users are attempting to switch from an HDD to an SSD, expecting enhanced computer performance.
+Here is a typical case of this situation:

 Free Download